arthurfreitas96/RetroPiZero1.3_overclock_setup_ssh-net_over_USB/README.md

 # RetroPiZero1.3_setup_net-ssh_over_USB
-A setup for Retropie in Raspberry Pi Zero and a method to connect it to the internet using only your Linux PC and a USB cable and connect to it via SSH.

 I recently bought a Raspberry Pi Zero 1.3 and flashed a RetroPie 4.6 image to it's SD card.
 Testing some emulators using the stock settings, I noticed some expected issues.
 For example, testing snes9x_2002 (standard emulator for SNES on RPI Zero), I noticed that SuperFX games ran poorly.
 Some of the other more graphics demanding games, such as Donkey Kong Country 3, suffered with major fps drops and poor audio.